-- Funding agencies may not be promoting the use of organizational models that support knowledge brokering, and may be emphasizing the production and dissemination of information products rather than encouraging interaction between the producers and users of the information. - Researchers may lack knowledge about and capacity to support promising knowledge-brokering mechanisms and organizational models. - Knowledge brokers may have to serve many roles in conveying their organization's information to policy-makers, and may not have time to learn about or execute promising mechanisms or models. - Policy-makers and stakeholders may lack knowledge about and capacity to use promising mechanisms and models.
+- Funding agencies within a country may not be promoting the use of organizational models that support knowledge-brokering, and may be emphasizing the production and dissemination of information products rather than encouraging interaction between their producers and users. - Researchers within a country may lack knowledge about and capacity to support promising knowledge-brokering mechanisms and organizational models. - Knowledge brokers may have to serve many roles in conveying their organization's information to policy-makers, and may not have time to learn about or execute promising mechanisms or models. - Policy-makers and stakeholders within a country may lack knowledge about and capacity to use promising mechanisms and models.
 Additionally, the organizational culture in which they work may not support engaging in external discussions about potentially sensitive policy or organizational issues.

-More generally, there is a lack of monitoring and evaluation of knowledgebrokering mechanisms and models, and in some settings there may be a lack of understanding about what constitutes knowledge brokering beyond the simple dissemination of research products.
+More generally, there is a lack of monitoring and evaluation of knowledge brokering.